bitcoin-sv/ts-sdk/docs/examples/EXAMPLE_BUILDING_CUSTOM_TX_BROADCASTER.md

 ## Getting Started

-In order to build a compliant broadcast client, we need to first need to import the interfaces to implement.
+In order to build a compliant broadcast client, we first need to import the interfaces to implement.

 ```ts
 import { Transaction, BroadcastResponse, BroadcastFailure, Broadcaster } from '@bsv/sdk'